x-limitless-x/blakedrumm.com/_posts/2023-10-12-scom-azman-issue.markdown

    You will see the following pop-up: \
    `Cannot open the authorization store.
 The following problem occurred: The security ID structure is invalid.` \
    ![AzMan Set Store Error Example](/assets/img/posts/azman-set-store.png){:class="img-fluid"}

+## :mag: Find and fix the issue in SQL

-4. Run the following query to determine the DB Owner for the databases:
+1. Run the following query to determine the DB Owner for the databases:
    ```sql
    SELECT name AS DatabaseName, SUSER_SNAME(owner_sid) AS DatabaseOwner
    FROM sys.databases;